Hillingdon SCITT's Training Courses

 Trainees will experience placements in 2 different Partner Schools.
-Trainees will also have the opportunity to observe teaching and learning in other educational settings eg. Special Schools, Pupil Referral Unit and Primary Schools.
+Trainees will also have the opportunity to observe teaching and learning in other educational settings eg. Special Schools and Pupil Referral Unit as well as pre and post phase teaching.
 Whilst on placement, the amount of lessons that fee funded (unsalaried) trainees will be expected to teach is incremental according to each training phase.
 A teaching timetable will be created that is bespoke to teach trainee based upon their prior experience and readiness to teach.
 Trainees who are applying for a salaried course should expect to teach up to 3 days of a teachers timetable from the beginning of the training year.
 The exact amount of teaching will be determined by the employing school.

 Throughout the year, trainees will have a designated Mentor/Coach supporting them as well as, Phase and Subject Leads from Hillingdon SCITT.
-In order to achieve QTS, all trainees at calendared intervals throughout the year will be assessed against the Teachers' Standards.
-During the year Trainees will collect evidence to show that they are meeting the Teachers' Standards, which will be uploaded electronically onto a password protected portal.
+In order to achieve QTS, all trainees at calendared intervals throughout the year will be assessed against Hillingdon SCITT's Professional Learning Curriculum.
+Trainees will collect a portfolio of evidence to show that they are meeting the Teachers' Standards, which will be uploaded electronically onto a password protected portal.

 Successful completion of the course and exceeding the minimum level of practice expected of teachers as defined in the Teachers' Standards by the end of the training year will lead to QTS.